bblhd/ctheme/README.md

 the color channels should be in.
 The format names (`RGB`, `BGR`, `RGBA`, `BGRA`, `ARGB`, and `ABGR`) are written in little-endian, meaning that the color red using `RGB` would return `0x0000ff`, whereas `BGR` would return 0xff0000.

+### ctheme_set
+`ctheme_set` will change a requested color to a given color literal.
+It is intended to be used to set fallback colors should no configuration files be found.

+All of the parameters that are shared in common with `ctheme_get` mean the same thing.
+The main difference is that the color format is used for the input color instead of the output.
+The `color` parameter must be given in one of the 6 available formats.

 ### Configuration file